HamidrezaKmK/lid-estimation/README.md

-# lid-estimation
+# Local Intrinsic Dimensionality Estimation

-LID estimation using likelihood models
+In this repository, we perform local intrinsic dimensionality estimation using likelihood models such as normalizing flows and score-based diffusion models.